Shivz3232/To-Do-Meteor/README.md

 # To-Do-Meteor
-An app to manage my to-dos using meteor
+An app to manage my to-dos using the [Meteor](https://www.meteor.com/) framework